Elmira Akhundova: Writing

 Akhundova began her career as a stenographer and then worked as an editor for the Committee of Azerbaijani Television and Radio broadcasting from 1977 until 1980.
 She published her first literary translation – The Heart of Najiba by Huseyn Ibrahimov – in 1978, and her first scientific article in 1979 in the Literaturnıy Azerbaydjan magazine.

 Akhundova worked as a reviewer and adviser for the Federation of Azerbaijani Writers from 1980 until 1988.
-She was then a scientific worker in the department of Southern Azerbaijanian literature in the Literature Institute Nizami, and worked as a reported for Literaturnaya qazeta, Freedom radio station and Turkish world magazine.
+She was then a scientific worker in the department of Southern Azerbaijanian literature in the Literature Institute Nizami, and worked as a reporter for Literaturnaya qazeta, Freedom radio station and Turkish world magazine.
 She was elected as secretary for the Azerbaijani Writers' Federation in 1991 and as a member of the State Forgiveness Commission in 1995.

 Akhundova has been a docent of the translation theory and practise department at Baku Slavic University since 2002.
 Her compilation and translation Azerbaijan's young prose was published in 1984.
 Her other books include It is forgiven by rescript (in Russian) in 2000, A death of polygraphic worker in 2001, and Reality moment, Alovsat Guliyev: he was creating a history, This is us and Live time in 2003.

-In 2009, her six volume official biography Heydar Aliyev: Personality and Epoch was released after a decade's research on the national leader.
+In 2009, her six-volume official biography Heydar Aliyev: Personality and Epoch was released after a decade's research on the national leader.